lolocompa/odin-chat/README.md

 Real-Time Chat Application

 Welcome to my chat application, a real-time chat application designed to connect you with friends and loved ones.
-With it, you can chat with multiple friends simultaneously, share messages, and more, all in a secure and user-friendly environment.
+With it, you can chat with multiple friends simultaneously, share messages, and more, all in a secure and user-friendly environment. in this project i show my skills to develop a full-stack application using databases and authenticatication technologies.

 FEATURES: